 As I mentioned earlier, what Hikvision calls the ‘percentage’ setting actually means ‘how big should the object be to trigger the motion detection event’.
-It is calculated as the area covered by the object in the frame divided by the total area of the frame.
+It is calculated as the area covered by the object in the video frame divided by the total area of the video frame.
 This is why it is expressed as a % from 0 to 100, and also why Hikvision rather calls this setting ‘percentage’.

 STEP 2: Arming Schedule

 When you save the settings in step 1, the arming schedule should be automatically created for you.
 You can set it to be ‘armed’ during particular times of the day or night if you wish.